efnats/chiamerge/README.md

     <a href="#Installation">Installation</a> •
     <a href="#Configuration">Configuration</a> •
     <a href="#bugs-todo">Bugs / Todo</a>
+    <a href="#exportdrives">Exportdrives Script</a>

 </p>

 ## Note
 IT HAS COME TO MY ATTENTION THAT USING MERGERFS ON A LARGER SET OF DISKS WILL IMPACT LOOKUP TIMES IN A NEGATIVE WAY.
 AT LEAST IN ONE CASE DISABLING MERGERFS AND MANUALLY SELECTING DISKS ON A SET OF 32 SATA DISKS CONNECTED INTERNALLY LED TO A SIGNIFICANT SPEED IMPROVEMENT OF LOOKUP TIMES FROM 2-3 SECONDS TO BELOW 1 SECOND.

 FOR THAT REASON I'M MOVING AWAY FROM MERGERFS.
-I WILL FOCUS ON IMPROVING DISK PREPARATION USING THE CHIAMERGE TOOL AND MOUNTING SERVICES AND I WILL SOON PROVIDE YOU WITH A TOOL TO AUTOMATICALLY SET THE CORRECT SEPERATE DISKS IN YOUR DOCKER-COMPOSE FILE.
+I WILL FOCUS ON IMPROVING DISK PREPARATION USING THE CHIAMERGE TOOL AND MOUNTING SERVICES AND I WILL SOON PROVIDE YOU WITH A TOOL TO AUTOMATICALLY SET THE CORRECT SEPERATE DISKS IN YOUR DOCKER-COMPOSE FILE (FOR MACHINARIS).

 THERE IS A SCENARIO WHERE THE MERGERFS METHOD IS STILL BENEFICIAL DURING THE PLOTTING PHASE, WHEN BANDWITH LIMITATIONS PER DISK SLOWS DOWN COPYING OF PLOTS.
-READ IN SECTION **mnt-garden.mount** FOR MORE INFO
+READ IN SECTION **mnt-garden.mount** FOR MORE INFO.

+Also see **Exportdrives Script** at the very end.

 ## About